Production in Ferrari and Toyota

 According to the government, we have experienced the longest economic expansion since after the WWII.
-Although it seems like we ordinary people are left out of the economic boom, more than 500 of Ferrari cars are annually sold somewhere in Japan, not around me at least.
+Although it seems like we ordinary people are left out of the economic boom.
+Surprisingly enough, more than 500 of Ferrari cars are annually sold somewhere in Japan, not around me at least.
 Speaking of Ferrari, Enzo Ferrari (the founder of Ferrari) left these famous words.
 “In the beginning the engine existed.”
 His point is it’s engines that feature Ferrari.
 Italian craftsmanship, based on expert technique and experience, realizes the world’s leading engines.
 There’s a consensus for that anywhere in the world.

 Now, it’s about wooden furniture.
 It’s much simpler, but hand work is essential like Ferrari, and the amount of production is much more than Ferrari (much less than Toyota, though).
 We are positioned in between them, but there’s one factor making our production management more difficult even than that of Toyota.
 We need to produce furniture in high and constant quality from non-constant material (wood).
 No two wood pieces are alike.
 Don’t you think it’s great?
 Please allow me to brag a little about our production management, because they are rarely spotlighted.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.